expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

   // Web-specific fields
   /**
+   * Remote url to an image to use as the icon for push notifications.
+   */
+  icon?: string,

+  /**
    * The web path that will be opened/focused after the user clicks the
    * notification.
    * Defaults: "/" (root)